+35725368683

 • With limited exceptions, the Golden visa does not give the applicant the right to work.

-Requirements for Cyprus Golden Visa
+Cyprus Golden Visa requirements in 2025

 Minimum investment

-To obtain the Cyprus Golden Visa in 2023, the applicant must invest at least EUR 300,000 in the Republic.
+To obtain the Cyprus Golden Visa in 2025, the applicant must invest a minimum of €300,000 in property or funds.

 This investment can be made in one of three ways: